onikolaiev/ado.tools/docs/Invoke-ADOProjectMigration.md

 Accept wildcard characters: False
 ```

-### -WitRefName
+### -TargetProjectName
-The reference name of the work item type.
+The name of the project in the target organization where the source project will be migrated.

 ```yaml
 Type: String